 When a child is born out of wedlock, the mother is the only natural legal guardian of the child.
 The Father must go to court to establish his rights.
 He can also register with the putative father registry to help secure or his intentions of asserting paternity.
 He does still have some legal rights...Read more »

 He filed for divorce I am trying to find out how to file for a Change of Venue to have the case sent back to Florida where we resided as a couple and I still do.
 He doesn't help me with anything financially and I am on disability, can't afford to pay a lawyer for help.
-Being that I'm trying to do...
+Being that I'm...
 Read more »

 You should speak with an experienced local family law attorney.
 You have an issue of jurisdiction.
 Unless you fall within the long arm jurisdiction under some exception, then Oklahoma does not have jurisdiction over you.
-It will have jurisdiction over your "divorce/marriage" but not over the issues...Read more »
+It will have jurisdiction over your "divorce/marriage" but not over...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.